 With your master’s degree in financial crime and compliance, you’ll hone your professional skills, advance your career, and be prepared to manage corporate and advanced technological resources to combat financial crime.

-With a 10 to 14 percent increase in employment opportunities projected from 2016 to 2026, the demand for fraud examiners, investigators, and analysts will only increase.1 Plus, you could qualify for a variety of specific roles, including Director of Enterprise Risk Management, a position that garnered a median salary of $132,063 in 2018.2Jobs and Income
+With a 5 to 10 percent increase in employment opportunities projected from 2020 to 2030, the demand for fraud examiners, investigators, and analysts will only increase.1 Plus, you could qualify for a variety of specific roles, including Director of Enterprise Risk Management, a position that garnered a median salary of $145,754 in 2021.2Jobs and Income